d-rens/university-setup/README.md

 This script updates the `master.tex` files to include all lectures and compiles them.
 I use when syncing my notes to the cloud.
 This way I always have access to my compiles notes on my phone.

+# auth error

+when it has problems with authentication, you can try deleting python cache, token pickle and restart it all, normally there should then be a google auth window where one can log in...